PiotrStus/WpfHangman/README.md

 ## Project Origin

-This project is an extension of the Hangman project originally created by me You can find the original project [here](https://github.com/PiotrStus/Hangman).
+This project is an extension of the Hangman project originally created by me.
+You can find the original project [here](https://github.com/PiotrStus/Hangman).